sujithjay/sujithjay.github.io/_posts/2018-02-17-Broadcast-Hash-Joins-in-Apache-Spark.md

 A reasonable way to understand the expected behaviour of Broadcast Hash Join is to peruse the test cases against it.
 You can find them [here](https://github.com/apache/spark/blob/branch-2.2/sql/core/src/test/scala/org/apache/spark/sql/execution/joins/BroadcastJoinSuite.scala).
 Also, check out this [talk](https://databricks.com/session/optimizing-apache-spark-sql-joins) on optimizing Spark SQL joins.

 Upcoming posts in this series will explore Shuffle Hash Joins, Broadcast Nested Loop Joins and others.
 Tune in for them.
 Please leave a comment for suggestions, opinions, or just to say hello.
 Until next time!

+P.S.
+A thank you to [angriestprogrammer](http://angriestprogrammer.com/) for the strip at the start of this post.
+The original strip can be found [here](http://angriestprogrammer.com/comic/sql_vaudeville).